Skip to main content

 To analyse usage data on its website, GIZ uses the Matomo web analysis service operated by Matomo, Wellington, New Zealand.
 Data is stored and evaluated completely anonymously.

-Matomo uses cookies to enable a statistical analysis of the use of the GIZ website.
+Matomo uses cookies to enable a statistical analysis of the use of the Mitigation Action Facility website.
 Matomo cookies do not contain any information that permits identification of a user.
 Every time you visit a page on the GIZ website and every time you download a file, information about the activity is processed and stored in a temporary log file.
-Before it is stored, each data set is rendered anonymous by altering the IP address
+Before it is stored, each data set is rendered anonymous by altering the IP address.

 The Mitigation Action Facility evaluates usage information for statistical purposes as part of its public relations work and for the needs-based provision of information within the scope of the tasks it performs (legal basis: Article 6 (1) e GDPR in conjunction with Article 3 BDSG).